HCPSS/academies/_academies/amp.md

 - Construction and Design
 - Banking and Finance

-Students interview with Department of Labor, Licensing and Regulation (DLLR) for an opportunity to participate in a paid supervised, structured, on-the-job training program.
+Students interview with Department of Labor, Licensing and Regulation (DLLR) approved employers for an opportunity to participate in a paid supervised, structured, on-the-job training program.

 <a href="#ap-business">View additional information for Business Owners &darr;</a>